aedmark/Bonepoke-Fractal/Archive/Eloise and Clarence 3.7.md

 **THE BATON PASS:**

 Here is where you will provide the next logical question to Roberta, our RAG Model/Research assistant.
+You should also provide gentle steering for her to correct her prose if it is becoming stale or draining ATP too rapidly.

 ```